-Around 40 minutes drive from Positano you will find another gorgeous city on the Amalfi coast which definitely should not be missed – Amalfi.
+Around a 40-minute drive from Positano, you will find another gorgeous city on the Amalfi coast that definitely should not be missed – Amalfi.

 Picturesque houses bordering the sea, a small beach, and narrow, centuries-old streets this little town will take your breath away!